61 Cygni: Parallax measurement

 A number of astronomers soon took up the task, including attempts by François Arago and Claude-Louis Mathieu in 1812, who recorded the parallax at 500 milliarcseconds (mas), and Christian Heinrich Friedrich Peters used Arago's data to calculate a value of 550 mas.
 Peters calculated a better value based on observations made by Bernhard von Lindenau at Seeburg between 1812 and 1814; he calculated it to be 470 ±510 mas.
 Von Lindenau had already noted that he had seen no parallax, and as Friedrich Georg Wilhelm von Struve pointed out after his own test series between 1818 and 1821, all of these numbers are more accurate than the accuracy of the instrument used.

 Friedrich Wilhelm Bessel made a notable contribution in 1812 when he used a different method to measure distance.
 Assuming the orbital period of the two stars in the binary to be 400 years, he estimated the distance between the two this would require, and then measured the angular distance between the stars.
 This led to a value of 460 mas.
 He then followed this up with direct parallax measurements in a series of observations between 1815 and 1816, comparing it with six other stars.
 The two sets of measurements produced values of 760 and 1320 mas.
 All of these estimates, like earlier attempts by others, retained inaccuracies greater than the measurements.

 When Joseph von Fraunhofer invented a new type of heliometer, Bessel carried out another set of measurements using this device in 1837 and 1838 at Königsberg.
-He published his findings in 1838 with a value of 369.0±19.1 mas to A and 260.5±18.8 to B, and estimated the center point to be at 313.6±13.6.
+He published his findings in 1838 with a value of 369.0 ±19.1 mas to A and 260.5 ±18.8 to B, and estimated the center point to be at 313.6 ±13.6.
 This corresponds to a distance of about 600,000 astronomical units, or about 10.4 light-years.
 This was the first direct and reliable measurement of the distance to a star other than the Sun.
 His measurement was published only shortly before similar parallax measurements of Vega by Friedrich Georg Wilhelm von Struve and Alpha Centauri by Thomas Henderson that same year.
 Bessel continued to make additional measurements at Königsberg, publishing a total of four complete observational runs, the last in 1868.
 The best of these placed the center point at 360.2 ±12.1 mas, made during observations in 1849.
 This is close to the currently accepted value of 287.18 mas (yielding 11.36 light-years).

 Only a few years after Bessel's measurement, in 1842 Friedrich Wilhelm Argelander noted that Groombridge 1830 had an even larger proper motion, and 61 Cygni became the second highest known.
 It was later moved further down the list by Kapteyn's Star and Barnard's Star.
-61 Cygni has the seventh highest proper motion of all stellar systems listed in the modern Hipparcos Catalogue, but retains the title of highest proper motion among stars visible to the naked eye.
+61 Cygni has the sixth highest proper motion of all stellar systems listed in the latest Gaia catalogues, but retains the title of highest proper motion among stars visible to the naked eye.